-Most of the time updating your Windows 10 Operating System is easy.
-That is because Windows 10 automates the entire process for you – from downloading to installing the update.
+Most of the time, updating your Windows 10 Operating System is easy.
+That is because Windows 10 automates your entire process – from downloading to installing the update.
 However, there will be times when you encounter errors such as Windows Update Error 0x80070490.

 This happens when a process in the Component-based Servicing (CBS) or System Component Store fails or becomes corrupted.

 Component-based Servicing (CBS) or System Component Store is responsible for starting all Windows update-related tasks.
-In short, when any of these two fails, your computer won’t be able to update your OS.
-This leaves your PC vulnerable to viruses and failures.
+In short, when any of these two fails, your computer won’t be able to update your OS, and this leaves your PC vulnerable to viruses and failures.
 Today, we will discuss how you can fix the Windows Update Error 0x80070490.

 Reasons Why You Experience Windows Update Error 0x80070490

 Some experts suggested that this can be a common issue among those who do cumulative updates.
-Therefore, it is always in your best interest to consistently update your Windows whenever possible.
-This not only allows you to enjoy the latest features but also provides added protection versus bugs.
+Therefore, it is always in your best interest to update your Windows whenever possible.
+This allows you to enjoy the latest features and provides added protection against bugs.
 Furthermore, this error will also prevent installing InPlace upgrades.
-This means it will be impossible to use Media Creation Tool, Bootable USB drive, and mounted ISO.
+Using a Media Creation Tool, a Bootable USB drive, and a mounted ISO will be impossible.

-- Windows Update Error 0x80070490 may happen when you do a system update using your Windows Update or when you install an update using a KB file.
+- Error code 0x80070490 may happen when you do a system update using your Windows Update or when you install an update using a KB file.

 - This error can happen when you try to update an app downloaded from the Microsoft Store.

-- This issue is also common when trying to purchase an app from the Microsoft Store.
+- This issue is also common when purchasing an app from the Microsoft Store.

 - You can experience this error when upgrading to Windows 10 from Windows 8.1 or 7.

-Understanding the cause of the error will help you find the easiest solutions at the quickest time possible.
+Understanding the cause of the error will help you find the most straightforward solutions at the quickest time possible.
 Now that you are familiar with the possible causes of this error, it is time to check out the fixes.

-Please take note, that while Windows 7 and 8.1 users may experience Windows Update Error 0x80070490, the fixes we included are for Windows 10 users.
+Please note that while Windows 7 and 8.1 users may experience Windows Update Error 0x80070490, we included fixes for Windows 10 users.

 First Method – Utilize Your Windows Update Troubleshooter

-- Once your Windows Update troubleshooter detects an error, it will automatically select and apply a fix.
+- Once your Windows Update troubleshooter detects an error, it automatically selects and applies a fix.

 Second Method – Start A System File Checker (SFC) Scan